 However, it soon became clear that certain commercial sports clubs were adopting artificial restructuring arrangements for the purpose of avoiding VAT on charges for use of their facilities, against the intention of both UK and European legislation

-Following the Commissioners’ loss in one such case - Chobham Golf Club (LON 96/833) (see below), Customs and Excise introduced an anti-avoidance Statutory Instrument in 1998 to counteract the type of tax avoidance schemes implemented by Chobham and others like it.
-However, the SI inadvertently caught some genuine non-profit-making bodies and was withdrawn.
-Subsequently, the Value Added Tax (Sport, Sports Competitions and Physical Education order 1999 (SI 1999/1994) was introduced, taking effect from 1 January 2000.
+Following the Commissioners’ loss in - Chobham Golf Club (LON 96/833) (see below), Customs and Excise introduced a Statutory Instrument in 1998 to prevent avoidance schemes implemented by certain golf clubs and other sporting bodies, but this inadvertently caught some genuine non-profit-making bodies and was withdrawn.
+Subsequently, the Value Added Tax (Sport, Sports Competitions and Physical Education Order 1999 (SI 1999/1994) was introduced, taking effect from 1 January 2000.
 This addressed the concerns raised by the main representative sports bodies that the original SI could deny exemption to clubs that were not involved in avoidance.